sdiehl/vim-ormolu/README.md

 let g:ormolu_options=["--unsafe"]
 ```

+To disable the formatting on a specific buffer use `let b:ormolu_disable=1`.

+To disable the formatting globally use `let g:ormolu_disable=1`.

 To format a visual block range call `OrmoluBlock()` function.
 For example to
 bind to the key sequence <kbd>t</kbd><kbd>b</kbd> use: